AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 {% include toc.md %}

-## What Is SVG?
+## What Is an SVG?

-**SVG** stands for **Scalable Vector Graphics**, and it's a vector image format in XML that allows us to draw shapes using a standard markup syntax.
+**SVG** stands for **Scalable Vector Graphics**; it's a vector image format that allows you to draw shapes using a standard markup (XML) syntax.
 The "scalable" part of the name is a key characteristic of SVGs—unlike other image formats, they don't lose quality when you scale them beyond their original size.
-Whereas images store their data as pixels, SVGs store them as XML definitions for shapes, which can easily be scaled responsively to any size.
+Whereas images store their data using fixed-size pixels, SVGs store them as XML definitions for shapes, which can easily be scaled responsively to any size.

 It's also worth noting that you can animate SVGs; [Joshua Comeau](https://www.joshwcomeau.com/react/boop/) uses this to great effect on his site, creating a delightful and interactive user experience.

+### How Are SVGs Drawn?

+There are two ways to draw SVGs: by hand, where you define the markup explicitly using HTML, or through a **vector image program** like [Inkscape](https://inkscape.org/):

+{% include img.html img="inkscape.png" alt="Inkscape's user interface consists of drawing tools on the left-hand side, page alignment and setup options on the right, and a canvas in the center." %}

+These programs come with basic shapes, color pickers, drawing tools, and path manipulation, allowing you to create complex drawings with greater ease than if you were to do them by hand.
+You'll typically see designers and logo artists using GUIs like Inkscape rather than coding SVGs by hand.
+Still, understanding how SVG markup works is a valuable learning experience.
+At the end of the day, these programs output `.svg` files; if you inspect those files, you'll find that their markup is just XML, and you can make sense of it if you understand how SVGs work.

-## SVG 101: How to Code an SVG Element by Hand
+## SVG 101: How to Code SVGs by Hand

 I know you're itching to get to the examples, but first things first!